-Ţ

-event, the event planners should coordinate

-with their state or territory Homeland

-Security Advisor to seek re-adjudication of
+1 OF AD (1 0 1 1 1 1 0

 the SEAR rating.
 Operational overtime for

 security measures associated with such

 events will be considered for approval by

 FEMA if re-adjudication results in a SEAR

 1 through 4 rating.

 4 States of Declarations of states of emergency by the

-• Emergency Governor associated with a terrorism-
+Emergency Governor associated with a terrorism-

-Somey related threat or incident.
+. related threat or incident.
 This excludes

 Presidentially-declared major disasters or

-· · · · · · · · · · · · · · · · · · ·

 emergencies where federal funding support

 for the proposed grant-funded activity is

 made available through the FEMA Public

 Assistance program or other Federal

 disaster grants.

 5 National Protection of Level 1 and Level 2 facilities

 Critical identified through the Department of

 Infrastructure Homeland Security's NCIPP based on a

 Prioritization terrorism-related threat to critical

 Program infrastructure.

-(NCIPP)
+(NCIPP) m 1

 6 Directed Targeted security patrols in airports and

 Transit major transit hubs based on a terrorism-

 Patrols related threat to transportation systems.

 7 Other Related Overtime costs may be authorized for

 Personnel personnel assigned to directly support any

 Overtime of the security activities relating to the

 Costs categories above.
 Examples include

-~ Juliu firefighters and emergency medical
+firefighters and emergency medical

 services personnel; public works

 employees who may be responsible for

 installing protective barriers and fencing;

 public safety personnel assigned to assist

 with event access and crowd control;

 emergency communications specialists;

 fusion center analysts; National Guard;

 contract security services; etc.

 8 Operational Overtime costs are allowable for personnel

 Support to a to participate in information, investigative,

 Federal and intelligence sharing activities related

 Agency to homeland security/terrorism

-- • preparedness and specifically requested by
+Agency preparedness and specifically requested by

 a federal agency.
 Allowable costs are

 limited to overtime associated with

 federally requested participation in eligible

 activities, including anti-terrorism task

-activities, including and-terrorism task
+forces, Joint Terrorism Task Forces

+(JTTFs), Area Maritime Security

+Committees (as required by the Maritime